Age Wave Co-Founder

 With women at the forefront of the longevity revolution, Maddy has dug deep into their specific longevity-related wants, needs, and challenges.
 She has led numerous acclaimed studies on women and money, including the landmark Women, Money and Power sponsored by Allianz and, most recently, Women and Financial Wellness: Beyond the Bottom Line for Bank of America Merrill Lynch.
 In addition, she has been involved in more than 25 thought leadership research studies worldwide on aging, longevity, retirement, health, family, caregiving, housing, and leisure, which have cumulatively garnered more than twelve billion media impressions.
 Together with the Age Wave team, she is currently co-directing and will serve as the national co-spokesperson for an in-depth investigation on The Four Pillars of Living Well in Retirement sponsored by Edward Jones.

 She is the author of three books, Cycles: How We Will Live, Work, and Buy (voted Book of the Year by the National Community Colleges Association), Influence: How Women’s Soaring Economic Power Will Transform Our World for the Better, and the children’s/young readers’ book Gideon’s Dream: A Tale of New Beginnings.
-Currently she is writing a new book that combines her professional and personal passions: Ageless Aging.

 As a member of The Wall Street Journal’s Expert Panel on Retirement, Maddy’s posts on leadership, wealth management, and financial planning have topped the most-read lists for their categories in 2017 and 2018.
 Her insights and research have also been featured in prominent media outlets, including Bloomberg Businessweek, Forbes, Newsweek, Time, Fox Business News, CNBC, and NPR.